burakdede/hoodie/README.md

-# Hoodie - Type safe wrapper for jersey client
+# Hoodie - Type safe wrapper for [jersey client](https://jersey.java.net/documentation/latest/client.html)

-###**Hoodie** is a wrapper around the Jersey Client that makes your rest api calls annotation based and type safe
+###**Hoodie** is a wrapper around the Jersey Client that makes your rest call definitions annotation based and type safe

 # Documentation